cosmos72/twin/README.md

 Version 0.9.1

-Twin is text-based windowing environment with mouse support, window manager, terminal emulator, networked clients and the ability to attach/detach mode displays on-the-fly.
+Twin is text-based windowing environment with mouse support, window manager, truecolor terminal emulator, networked clients and the ability to attach/detach mode displays on-the-fly.

 It supports a variety of displays: